xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

-# Xetal Flow Monitoring GateServer
+# YugenFlow Monitor Server

 Copyright Xetal @ 2020
-Built: 20000a20210317
+Built: 20000a20210407

+## 0. Description
+The YugenFlow Monitor Server collects data from several YugenFlow sensors and calculate data such as people flow and presence for a given configuration.
+Sensors can be groups in order to form a gate (oen or two sensors in a chain) to monitor (for example) a door.
+Gates can be grouped to form an entry, for example representing several doors for a building entry point.
+Entries can be grouped to form a space, for example an office or building.
+The server behaviour can  be configured by means of configuration files, see the files themselves for further information.
+The sensor piush data to the server via TCP, thus there must be a non-blocking network connection between the two.

 ## 1. Usage
 **1.1 REQUIRED FILES/FOLDERS**
-_Executable file_: gateserver(.exe) for complete server or gateserver_embedded(.exe) for sever without database.
+_Executable file_: gateserver(.exe) for complete server or gateserver_embedded(.exe) for sever without MongoDB connectivity.
 _Configuration files_: see 1.3 in the same folder as the executable.
 _Resource folders_: the folder log and tables are created by the server.
-Modifying them might cause the server to malfunction.
+Modifying them during runtime might cause the server to malfunction.

 **1.2 REQUIRED SYSTEM VARIABLES:**
 YUGENFLOW : specifies the path to the executable and configuration files, when the OS cannot handle services running from a fixed location